 Take relevant classes.
 Classes are not a perfect proxy for research interest but definitely contain fundamentals you'll need for the field.
 Admittedly, for applied fields especially, some of the theory is not needed, but you won't know which ones are necessary until later.
 The goal for these classes is to prepare you broadly for any subfield, so there's a great deal of breadth.
 If you've identified faculty with shared interests, make sure to read their personal websites, which often lists required classes.
 For AI/ML at UC Berkeley in particular, here are a list of relevant classes for each field.
 Even if you aren't at Berkeley, the syllabi for these courses can help you find the analogous course at your university:

-One last note about classes: If a class is boring, that field might not be for you.
+- One last note about classes: If a class is boring, that field might not be for you.
 However, it might also be perfect for you.
 Classes are not a great proxy, and some classes are vastly different experiences from conducting research in the field.
 If you, like me, performed poorly in a class for your field, it's not the end of the world.
-Make sure you know how to absorb lectures, using these tips.
+Make sure to To maximize lecture, listen like you're about to reteach it.
 Know what you need to work on, and keep going.

 Read papers from that field.
 Depending on your field, papers are either (a) dense, as the field is rigorous like computer science theory or (b) dense, as the field likes using meaningless math, such as deep learning.
 I'm exaggerating a bit, but the point is that papers can end up being too dense to gauge general interest.
 However, you'll need to learn how to read papers to conduct research in the area.
 I've listed the top conferences in each field below.
-I suggest pulling papers from these venues to read, as a conference proceeding has been previously vetted by researchers in the field:
+For each new field you're digging into, Google "literature review for X" — this should give you arXiv summary posts.
+After getting an overview, I suggest pulling papers from the below venues to read, as a conference proceeding has been previously vetted by researchers in the field:

 Finish an internship to solidify your coding skills.
 Participate in a software engineering internship at a company.
 Any company big or small company works, as long as you're properly working with a production-level codebase and not just coding on your own.
 It's important to learn how to code with others and write maintainable, readable code.
 This last part is extremely important: Make sure you know how to organize and write code others can read.
 No need for doc tests and docstrings, but the code should not be a tangled mess.
 With the field right now being very open-source heavy (as it should), other researchers will need to make sense of your code to use it.
 Furthermore, coding is just a means to an end.
 The better an engineer you are, the faster you'll be able to knock out code to get to real results.